This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Speech problems, such as slurred or poorly formed words

-- Poor coordination of muscles of the tongue and mouth, which affect swallowing and make it difficult to eat and drink
+- Poor coordination of muscles of the tongue and mouth, which affects swallowing and makes it difficult to eat and drink

 Lifelong Financial Assistance for Your Child's Birth Injury